Individual - Short-term 1:1 care with a counselor that understands the Carleton experience

 - academic stress

 - friendship or roommate conflicts

 All counseling services are confidential.
 Information regarding a student's counseling cannot be released, except as dictated by law, without the written consent of the student.
 No record of the student's visit is placed on a transcript or academic record.

 - Three full-time counselors

-- Three graduate-trainee practicum counselors (here for a one-year training program)
+- Two Graduate-trainee practicum counselors (here for a one-year training program)